 How will speakers enter the session?

-To turn off the automatic email, click AGENDA SETTINGS from Sessions & Speakers tab and disable the automatic speaker invite email.
+To turn off the automatic email, click AGENDA SETTINGS from the Sessions & Speakers tab and disable the automatic speaker invite email.

 Can attendees share their screens?